karkman/MMB-114_Genomics/05-Genome-annotation.md

 ### Annotating the CDSs against the KEGG database

 Now we will take the protein-coding genes found by PROKKA and annotate them further against the KEGG database using DIAMOND.
+From now on we will work only with the SPADES assembly, as the VELVET one seems to be very problematic.

 Let's start by connecting to the Taito-shell and loading the biokit module.
 Here we need a specific version of biokit, so we need to specify it: